Therapeutic Horticulture as Therapy: How it Works

 Working with plants and being out in nature is incredibly grounding and calming.
 Whether its working in the garden, taking a stroll in the park or hiking, our mind and body instantly feels the impact of engaging in a nature based activities through a renewed sense of wellness.

-Using therapeutic horticulture as an intervention for mental wellness isn’t new however.
-Its been around for centuries.
-For example during the Renaissance, gardens were built not just as a symbol of power and wealth, but also for comfort and enjoyment.
+During the Renaissance for example, gardens were built not just as a symbol of power and wealth, but also for comfort and enjoyment.
 They included water features and the symmetrical beauty of nature to provide a sensory experience.
 Therapeutically, renaissance gardens were noted for their calming and relaxing effect, while also providing an outlet for socializing and contemplation.

 More recently however, nature based therapies are being recognized as a valuable modality for improving mental health.
 Several studies have shown that therapeutic horticulture as an intervention for mental health and wellness has a marked positive effect on people suffering from anxiety, depression and other mental health disorders.

-Studies conclude that working with plants relieves stress, improves symptoms of depression and so on.
-Therapeutic Horticulture can help the ADHD brain to relax, focus or concentrate.
-Other research have shown that working with soil increases chemicals in our brain associated with improving mood, much like antidepressants and other mood medications.
+Studies conclude that working with plants relieves stress, improves symptoms of depression and more.
+For example, Therapeutic Horticulture can help the ADHD brain to relax, focus or concentrate.

-As technological advancements, the structures we live in, and other life changes that have led to living a hectic and stressful lifestyle, horticultural therapy and other nature therapies provide a much needed resource to make a shift towards mental health and wellness.
+As technological advancements, the structures we live in, and other life changes that have led to living a hectic and stressful lifestyle continues to evolve, horticultural therapy and other nature therapies provide a much needed resource to make a shift towards mental health and wellness.

 Therapeutic Horticulture as a Mental Health Intervention